fablab-imperia/WaterWatch/README.md

 # WaterWatch

-### A simple do-it-yourself monitoring station for rainfall, water level, temperature and more
+### A simple do-it-yourself monitoring station for rainfall, water level, temperature and more!